Great Tibet Tour Logo GREAT TIBET TOUR ®

 For travelers who have more time, flying from Nepal to Lhasa is a great option.
 You can choose to join our 12-day Lhasa-Everest-Mount Kailash-Kathmandu group tour, which starts at $2,100 per person during the ordinary season.
 For an independent tour, the price is approximately $3,300 per person, assuming double occupancy (2 pax) in the ordinary season.

-For those choosing to fly from Kathmandu to Purang (Taklakot) in Nepal and return the same way after completing the Mount Kailash pilgrimage, the group tour price is $3,200 per person.
-If you want a private tour, please contact us to quote for you.
+For those preferring to fly from Kathmandu to Purang (Taklakot) and return the same way after completing the Mount Kailash pilgrimage, the group tour price is $3,200 per person.
+This option is faster and allows more flexibility for rest and acclimatization.
+Private tours are also available—please contact us for a personalized quote.

 The best time to visit Kailash Manasarovar is from May to October, when the weather is mild and temperatures are comfortable—ideal for trekking and pilgrimage.